leaf-kernel/kernel-old/README.md

 - PIT
 - PMM
 - KHEAP
+- CPUID
 - Serial I/O
 - printf (only to serial rn)

+## Work in progress
+We are currently working on APIC (IOAPIC and LAPIC).

 ## Target List
 - x86_64    (Supported)